Efficient probabilistic reconciliation of forecasts for real-valued and count time series: Probabilistic Reconciliation

 The image of $s$ is given by $\mathcal{S}$.
 Moreover, from \eqref{eq: def map s} and \eqref{eq: def S}, $s$ is injective.
-Hence, $s$ is a bijective map between $\rr^m$ and $\mathcal{S}$, with inverse given by $s^{-1}(\ybf) = \bbf$, where $\ybf = (\ubf, \bbf) \in \mathcal{S}$.
-As explained in \cite{panagiotelis2022probabilistic}, for any $\nu \in \pp(\rr^m)$ we may obtain a distribution $\nutil \in \pp(\mathcal{S})$ as $\nutil = s_{\#} \nu$, namely the pushforward of $\nu$ using $s$:
+Hence, $s$ is a bijective map between $\rr^{n_b}$ and $\mathcal{S}$, with inverse given by $s^{-1}(\ybf) = \bbf$, where $\ybf = (\ubf, \bbf) \in \mathcal{S}$.
+As explained in \cite{panagiotelis2022probabilistic}, for any $\nu \in \pp(\rr^{n_b})$ we may obtain a distribution $\nutil \in \pp(\mathcal{S})$ as $\nutil = s_{\#} \nu$, namely the pushforward of $\nu$ using $s$:

-where $s^{-1}(F) := \{ \mathbf{b} \in \rr^m : s(\mathbf{b}) \in F \}$ is the preimage of $F$.
+where $s^{-1}(F) := \{ \mathbf{b} \in \rr^{n_b} : s(\mathbf{b}) \in F \}$ is the preimage of $F$.
 In other words, $s_{\#}$ builds a probability distribution for $\ybf$ supported on the coherent subspace $\mathcal{S}$ from a distribution on the bottom variables $\bbf$.
-Since $s$ is a measurable bijective map, $s_{\#}$ is a bijection between $\pp(\rr^m)$ and $\pp(\mathcal{S})$, with inverse given by $(s^{-1})_{\#}$ (Appendix \ref{sec: appendix proofs}).
-We thus propose the following definition. \begin{definition} We call coherent distribution any distribution $\nu \in \pp(\rr^m)$. \end{definition} This definition works with any type of distribution.
-Moreover, since it does not require $s$ to be a linear map, it can be applied to any problem where non-linear constraints are involved.
+Since $s$ is a measurable bijective map, $s_{\#}$ is a bijection between $\pp(\rr^{n_b})$ and $\pp(\mathcal{S})$, with inverse given by $(s^{-1})_{\#}$ (Appendix \ref{sec: appendix proofs}).
+We thus propose the following definition. \begin{definition} We call coherent distribution any distribution $\nu \in \pp(\rr^{n_b})$. \end{definition} This definition works with any type of distribution.
+Moreover, it can be used even if the constraints are not linear, as it does not require $s$ to be a linear map.